jonathanlermitage/ij-extra-tools-pack-docs/manual/topics/extra-ide-tweaks/Extra-IDE-Tweaks-GC-Scheduling.md

 > When running the GC on the IDE, this works by running the Java instruction: `System.gc()`.
 >
-> This should always work unless you explicitly disabled the support for running `System.gc()` on your IDE.
+> This should always work unless you explicitly disabled the support for running `System.gc()` on your IDE, for example, via the `DisableExplicitGC` JVM option.

 > When running the GC on local JVMs, [JMX](https://en.wikipedia.org/wiki/Java_Management_Extensions) is used to list all the running JVMs, their display name, and their PID.
 After that, the `jcmd` command is used to trigger the GC on selected JVMs: `jcmd 1234 GC.run` (where `1234` is the PID of the running JVM).
 We use the `jcmd` from the JBR (JetBrains Runtime) that runs your IDE.
 If no JBR is found, and if you're running Linux or macOS, we try to find a `jcmd` executable by running the `locate` command.
 You can also give the full path of a `jcmd` executable.
 >